hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - purpose of My Device Portal: <span style="color: #bb6600;">to register new laptop and mobile devices</span>
   - securely adding a new medical device w/o supplicant capability to the network: use <span style="color: #bb6600;">MAB with profiling</span>
   - configure new authorization policies within Cisco ISE and has difficulty profiling the devices where attributes for the new Cisco IP phones that are profiled based on the RADIUS authentication are seen however the attributes for CDP or DHCP are not: <span style="color: #bb6600;">configure the device sensor feature within the switch</span> to send the appropriate protocol information
+  - an endpoint is associated to a provisioning WLAN that is shared with guest access, and the same guest portal is used as the BYOD portal: <span style="color: #bb6600;">dual-SSID BYOD</span>

 - <mark style="background: #e0ffff;">TrustSec</mark>